apache/samza/docs/learn/documentation/versioned/api/beam-api.md

 {% endhighlight %}

-To run this Beam program with Samza, you can simply provides "--runner=SamzaRunner" as a program argument.
+To run this Beam program with Samza, you can simply provide "--runner=SamzaRunner" as a program argument.
 You can follow our [quick start](/startup/quick-start/{{site.version}}/beam.html) to set up your project and run different examples.
-For more details on writing the Beam program, please refer the comprehensive [Beam programming guide](https://beam.apache.org/documentation/programming-guide/).
+For more details on writing the Beam program, please refer the [Beam programming guide](https://beam.apache.org/documentation/programming-guide/).

 ### Apache Beam - A Samza’s Perspective

 The goal of Samza is to provide large-scale streaming processing capabilities with first-class state support.
 This does not contradict with Beam.
 In fact, while Samza lays out a solid foundation for large-scale stateful stream processing, Beam adds the cutting-edge stream processing API and model on top of it.
 The Beam API and model allows further optimization in the Samza platform, including multi-stage distributed computation and parallel processing on the per-key basis.
 The performance enhancements from these optimizations will benefit both Samza and its users.
 Samza can also further improve Beam model by providing various use cases.
-Adopting Beam provides a solid understanding of the latest data processing technology, and we believe Samza will benefit from it.
+We firmly believe Samza will benefit from collaborating with Beam.